Yoast/developer/docs/features/schema/pieces/video.md

 * `duration`: The duration of the video in ISO 8601 format.
 * `width`: The width of the video in pixels.
 * `height`: The height of the video in pixels.
-* `isFamilyFriendly`: Whether the video should be considered 'family friendly', default to 'yes', may be set to 'no'.
+* `isFamilyFriendly`: Whether the video should be considered 'family friendly', default to `true`, may be set to `false`.
 * `inLanguage`: The language code for the content of the video; e.g., `en-GB`.

 ## Conditional properties